ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/61-building-heap.md

 ```
 :::

-The method `buildHeap` implements the building algorithm:
+The function `buildHeap` implements the building algorithm:

     datatype MinHeap:
         ...